 Treatment for adjustment disorders:

-Specific treatment for adjustment disorders will be determined by your child's physician based on:
+Specific treatment for adjustment disorders will be determined by your adolescent's physician based on:

 - subtype of the adjustment disorder

 - your adolescent's tolerance for specific medications or therapies

 - expectations for the course of the stressful event

 Cognitive-behavioral approaches are usedto improve age-appropriate problem solving skills, communication skills, impulse control, anger management skills, and stress management skills.

 Family therapy is often focused on making needed changes within the family system such as improving communication skills and family interactions, as well as increasing family support among family members.

 Peer group therapy is often focused on developing and using social skills and interpersonal skills.

 While medications have very limited value in the treatment of adjustment disorders, medication may be considered on a short term basis if a specific symptom is severe and known to be responsive to medication.